 I hate to be the bearer of bad news, but you could toil your whole life and make profound work and still remain nearly invisible, so let’s separate the notions of visibility and making.
 Visibility—that is to say, participating in group exhibitions, exhibiting your work in solo shows, receiving press, and all the ancillary duties that come with and reinforce it (such as giving artist lectures)—has shockingly little to do with art making.
 Instead, visibility is often correlated with how much money you’re born with, who you know, where you went to school, where you work, and other social factors, but in the long run it is not directly related to the quality or process of your work.
 This is why Josh Smith is a famous painter.

 We also need to set aside the notion of how you become a “professional” artist.
 There’s a wide range of what can be considered professional, so figure out what it means to you.
 Does it mean that you make enough sales to support yourself (and possibly a family)?
 Does it mean that a gallery represents you?
 Or is it enough to be able to scrawl artist on your tax forms and write off your studio rent and materials?
-Take a moment to read Dan Fox’s beautiful essay, A Serious Business: What does it mean to be a professional artist?, and explore your assumptions about what makes one a “professional.”
+If you can find a copy of Frieze Magazine, Issue 121 from March 2009, read Dan Fox’s beautiful essay A Serious Business: What does it mean to be a professional artist? and explore your assumptions about what makes one a “professional.”

 Now let’s consider growth.
 You’re right that school is a great place to push past your current boundaries.
 Your professors, advisors, and peers alike will challenge you, and you can learn a tremendous amount in a short time if you really immerse yourself in that environment.
 However, you might want to weigh the cost: according to this website, unless you receive a full tuition scholarship, you’ll pay an average of $28,000 per year for a BFA degree (for an MFA you might pay as much as $40,000 per year).
 Assuming that you could get a scholarship for half of that, you’d pay $14,000 per year, or a total of $56,000 for four years.
 And that’s not including other fees, housing, food, transportation, books and supplies, or art materials.
 On July 1, 2013, the federal student loan interest rates go up to 6.8 percent, so if you took out a loan for $60,000 and paid it back over thirty years, you’d end up paying a total of $140,815.84.
 Did I mention that this doesn’t include your bus fare or sketchbooks?